saylordotorg/course_hist211/Unit09.md

+---
+layout: default
+title: "HIST211: Introduction to United States History - Colonial Period to Reconstruction"
+course_description: "An introduction to United States history from the colonial period to the Civil War and Reconstruction.
+Focuses on the major political, economic, and social changes that took place in America during this 250-year period."
+next: ../Unit10
+previous: ../Unit08
+---
 **Unit 9: Secession** <span id="9"></span>
 *In 1860, it was by no means clear that the South would secede or that civil war would be unleashed between two rival sections of the same